 The financial results of the Company are prepared in conformity with accounting principles generally accepted in the U.S. ("GAAP") and the rules of the SEC.
-To help readers understand the Company's financial performance, the Company supplements its GAAP financial results with the following non-GAAP measures: as adjusted revenue growth rates; adjusted gross margin; adjusted selling, general and administrative expenses; segment income and combined segment income.
+To help readers understand the Company's financial performance, the Company supplements its GAAP financial results with the following non-GAAP measures: adjusted gross margin; adjusted selling, general and administrative expense; combined segment income; and as adjusted revenue growth rates.